tomato42/tls13-spec/draft-ietf-tls-tls13.md

 this point.
 This serves both to authenticate the server and to establish the integrity of the negotiation.
-Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the shared secret and demonstrates that the server and client have agreed upon the same keys.
+Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the static secret and demonstrates that the server and client have agreed upon the same keys.
 [[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though